Intimate partner homicide

 Securing women's lives: Preventing intimate partner homicide

-Investigators: Professor Jude McCulloch, Dr Kate Fitz-Gibbon, Associate Professor JaneMaree Maher, Professor Sandra Walklate
+Investigators: Professor Jude McCulloch, Dr Kate Fitz-Gibbon, Professor JaneMaree Maher, Professor Sandra Walklate

 Project details: ARC project page

-Finally, police are taking family violence as seriously as terrorism, McCulloch, J., Maher, J., Fitzgibbon, K. & Walklate, S. (2017).
-The Conversation, 19 December.
+Finally, police are taking family violence as seriously as terrorism, (2017) The Conversation, McCulloch, J., Maher, JM., Fitzgibbon, K. & Walklate, S.

 Melbourne, Australia - August 2019